 As past research on voter myopia would lead us to expect, the decay constant that controls voter myopia is positive (0.50, 95% CI: 0.37 to 0.63).
 As I discuss above, there is a simple transformation that converts between this and the half-life parameter.
-Doing so reveals that the economic vote has a half-life of 1.40 years (95% CI: 1.10 to 1.86), or about a year and a half6.
-In simpler terms, this implies that the economic vote is half as strong when voters compare the state of the economy now to the state of the economy 1.4 years ago than when they consider only the state of the economy right now.
+Doing so reveals that the economic vote has a half-life of 1.40 years (95% CI: 1.10 to 1.86), or about a year and a half-Thus, the economic vote is half as strong when voters compare the state of the economy now to the state of the economy 1.4 years ago than when they consider instantaneous change in the state of the economy.

-$^{^6}$ I compute this figure by transforming the entire posterior distribution of the decay constant, λ , before taking its median and not simply transforming the point estimate shown in table 1.
+$^{^7}$ I compute this figure by transforming the entire posterior distribution of the decay constant, λ , before taking its median and not simply transforming the point estimate shown in table 1.
 As such, there may be a small discrepancy between the values that one arrives at using these two approaches.